tushary03/python-pratice/README.md

 # python-pratice

-🐍 Python Practice
-Welcome to my personal Python practice space!
+> Welcome to my personal Python practice space!
 This repository is a living journal of my coding journey, a place where I experiment, learn, and refine my Python skills.

 This is my digital workshop, a place for daily exercises, small projects, and coding challenges.
 It's all about the process of learning and the joy of building.